How To Help Your NeighborA Distressed Property Study Guide

 After the Sheriff’s Sale takes place, the owner can only pay the Lender the full amount due on the loan (not the past amount due as in the Pre-Foreclosure Stage).

 Hopefully we are able to help the Owner previous to the Sheriff’s Sale.
+That is where you come in where you can hopefully establish a relationship with your neighbor before it’s too late!

 We have many options and sound advice for people in a Distressed Stage.
 We do what is best for the owner.